American International Group Inc. (AIG) – key numbers that make it a Strong Buy For Now

-American International Group Inc. (NYSE: AIG) is -0.03% lower on its value in year-to-date trading and has touched a low of $47.05 and a high of $65.73 in the current 52-week trading range.
+American International Group Inc. (NYSE: AIG) is -7.10% lower on its value in year-to-date trading and has touched a low of $47.05 and a high of $65.73 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AIG stock was last observed hovering at around $63.17 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $70.50 for the next 12 months.
-It is also 26.49% off the consensus price target high of $86.00 offered by 20 analysts, but current levels are -5.37% lower than the price target low of $60.00 for the same period.
+The AIG stock was last observed hovering at around $59.03 in the last trading session, with the day’s loss setting it -0.28% off its average median price target of $70.50 for the next 12 months.
+It is also 31.69% off the consensus price target high of $86.00 offered by 20 analysts, but current levels are 2.08% higher than the price target low of $60.00 for the same period.

 Top 5 Undervalued Stocks To Own In 2023